ocxtal/nd/README.md

 #### -k, --walk EXPR[,EXPR,...]

 It evaluates `EXPR ` to obtain a length and cuts the stream at that length into a slice and the stream remainder.
 When it receives multiple expressions, it evaluates them first and then repeats cutting for the number of expressions.
 It aborts the operation when the evaluated length is less than or equal to 0.
-The expressions are evaluated by the expression evaluation engine with the following variables supplied:

-* `b`: an `i8`-casted array view over the stream.
+The expressions are evaluated by the expression evaluation engine with four variables, `b`, `h`, `i`, and `l`, supplied.
+These variables are array views over the stream, with the original byte array being cast to `i8`, `i16`, `i32`, and `i64`, respectively.
-* `h`: an `i16`-casted array view over the stream.
-* `i`: an `i32`-casted array view over the stream.
-* `l`: an `i64`-casted array view over the stream.

 The elements are accessed in little endian for the `h`, `i`, and `l` variables.
 If you need an unsigned value, use a broader type and extract the lower unsigned part with shift and bitwise AND operations.

 ```console
 $ nd walk.bin